Dates: 19-20 June 2026

 Location: Te Pae Christchurch Convention Centre, New Zealand

-We are delighted to welcome you to the RANZCR 2026 Annual Scientific Meeting, to be held 22–24 October 2026 at Te Pae Christchurch Convention Centre, New Zealand.
+Registrations are now open for the RANZCR 2026 Annual Scientific Meeting, to held 22–24 October 2026 at Te Pae Christchurch Convention Centre, New Zealand.

 In today’s evolving healthcare landscape, collaboration has never been more vital.
 Radiology and radiation oncology sit at the heart of patient care, supporting and working alongside an ever-broadening range of medical specialties.
 Together, we navigate increasing complexity, embrace emerging technologies, and translate new research and knowledge into better outcomes for our patients.